 In a grassroots effort already feeding a groundswell for change, hundreds of theaters, schools and organizations nationwide are hosting community screenings during a six month campaign to screen the film nationwide.
 Tens of thousands of people are coming together, using the film as the centerpiece for raising awareness, radically changing the national dialogue on education and galvanizing change.
 Featured in the film:

-• Dr. Madeline Levine, Clinical Psychologist and author of the best-seller, The Price
+• Dr. Madeline Levine, Clinical Psychologist and author of the best-seller, The Price of Privilege

 • Dr. Wendy Mogel, Clinical Psychologist and author of The Blessing of a Skinned Knee